 While the Watkins mill represents the Industrial Revolution, Dillard Mill State Historic Site features a picturesque gristmill powered by the waters of the sparkling Huzzah Creek.

-Free tours are given at Harry S Truman Birthplace, Battle of Athens, Confederate Memorial, Fort Davidson and Mark Twain Birthplace state historic sites and the Missouri State Museum.
+Free tours are given at Harry S Truman Birthplace, Battle of Athens, Confederate Memorial, Battle of Pilot Knob and Mark Twain Birthplace state historic sites and the Missouri State Museum.